-Protect Your Digital Privacy and Prevent Data Breaches
+Protect Your Digital Privacy and Prevent Data Breaches: Module 1

-Although the tactics of cyber criminals are complex, there are several simple steps which you can take to avoid data leakage.
+Although the tactics of cybercriminals are complex, there are several simple steps you can take to avoid data leakage.
 These sets of 5 modules will explain and give actionable tips on how to protect your digital privacy and prevent data breaches.

 In this module, we will go through those precautions every employee in your organization should take to prevent data breaches.